martinsolent/figma/docs/sharing/child_3.md

 When outputting your images from PhotoShop, InDesign or illustrator you need to export them as JPEGs

+You can use the same process of making your design work in Figma just make your frame 1400 pixels wide then export it as a JPEG - remember the height doesn't really matter on Behance.

 Images should use the RGB colour space not CMYKImage uploads should be 1400px wide or less [More details here](https://help.behance.net/hc/en-us/articles/204484614-Guide-Formatting-Images-For-Display-On-Behance)